other8026/community-docs/content/profiles/best_setup.md

 It is important to remember that all apps on Android are sandboxed, regardless of which profile they're installed in.
 For most use-cases, using profiles to further isolate apps is unnecessary.
 However, isolating apps to different profiles does have a few advantages, some of which are listed below:

-- Apps within profiles can communicate with each other via interprocess communication (IPC) (though control of IPC is an upcoming feature according to the GrapheneOS Twitter account's post on [App Scopes](https://twitter.com/GrapheneOS/status/1721270069412376933)).
+- Apps within profiles can communicate with each other via inter-process communication (IPC) (though control of IPC is an upcoming feature according to the GrapheneOS Twitter account's post on [App Scopes](https://twitter.com/GrapheneOS/status/1721270069412376933)).
 - Apps can list other installed apps within the same profile without needing special permission.
 - Some apps don't allow multiple users to be logged in, so profiles can be used to get around this kind of limitation.